The Yoast SEO readability analysis: methodological choices explained

 The readability analysis

-Below we’ll discuss the different assessments.
+Below, we’ll discuss the different assessments.
 We’ll first explain the importance of a check and then describe the exact measurement of each assessment.
 Finally, we’ll discuss the measurement of the overall content score.

 Subheadings

 Most readers are lazy and quickly bored.
-You want to convince them to read your text in a matter of seconds.
+You want to convince them to read your text in seconds.
 Before deciding to read your text, readers tend to scan your text.
 Research has shown that people generally scan a text in an F-shaped pattern.
 As a writer, you can guide your readers by providing them with clear subheadings.
 Good subheadings will not only give them a quick overview of the topics discussed, they also make the structure of your text clearly visible.
 Moreover, if readers decide to read your text, they’ll already know what your paragraphs will be about.
 This will make understanding the content much easier.

 Subheadings should be equally distributed throughout your text.
 You should try to cover a topic in the text after each subheading.
 Not enough subheadings throughout your text could mean that you did not cover all your topics with a subheading.
 That’ll make the structure of your text less visible to your reader.
 Too many subheadings will make the text messy and cluttered on the other hand.